jthoward64/DebateApp/readme.md

 Ctrl + e will also allow you to cycle between events

 ### Save your flow
-1. Either press ctrl+s or click save in the flow menu
+1. Either press ctrl+s or click save in the File menu
-2. Enter the name for you file(s)
-3. Choose a directory to save your flow, defaults to the DebateApp folder in your personal user directory
-4. Select whether to save your flow as a pair of png images, a csv file, or both
+2. Select a file to save and click OK

 ### Saving app settings
 Settings save automatically to your user folder when closing the app

-### Switching flow between pro and con
+### Switching layouts
-Either
- * Press Ctrl+Space

-or

- * CLick pro or con under the "Flow" menu
+Select your preferred layout under View

 ### Make DebateApp always on top
-In the view menu, select always on top
+In the view menu, select "always on top"

 ## Known issues
  * In a Windows multi-monitor setup with UI scaling on, menus may open in odd locations